 When looking at tyres, I eventually came down to two options – the BFG K02 and the Toyo AT2.
 I could get the BFG’s fitted for $285 a corner, and the Toyos for $239 a corner.
 The BFG’s have come down in price a lot to compete, as they were extremely expensive in the past.

 I did a ridiculous amount of reading, and came across a few things that really put me off the BFG’s – nasty chipping in harsh, rocky environments (like the Pilbara, where we travel a fair bit), tyres falling apart when running lower pressures (and BFG supposedly saying you can’t deflate them too much, which you really need to do) and a number of complaints about their lack of grip in the wet, on bitumen.

 The Dmax is our family car, and I want it to be as safe as possible.
 To be fair, the number of people running BFG K02’s is also substantially higher than those with Toyos, so perhaps its just a case of more people writing negative reviews.

 However, I think I only found 2 or 3 people that had anything bad to say about the Toyo AT2’s, and their mud terrain tyre gets an even better rap from everything I read and researched.
 This applies to everyone from 200 series Land Cruisers down to your lighter dual cab Utes, and with that in mind (and the lower price point, bearing in mind I needed 8!), I eventually went with the Toyos.

 PS – don’t hate me BFG, or owners.
-I ran the KM2’s and really liked them, and nearly put the K02’s on my Dmax too; just sharing my observations and final conclusions.
+I ran the KM2’s on our 80 Series and really liked them, and nearly put the K02’s on my Dmax too; just sharing my observations and final conclusions.
 You can do your own research, and make your own mind up.
 They are a great tyre, just didn’t come out on top in my research.